Rector Rev. Michelle Bull

 HOME COMMUNIONS: If you know anyone from this parish who is unable for health reasons to come to church and would like a home communion, please let Rev. Michelle know.

 Our organist and choir are always happy to welcome new members.
-Anyone wishing to join the church choir can attend practices which are held every Monday evening at 7:00 p.m. in the church.
+Anyone wishing to join the church choir can attend practices which are held every Saturday morning at 10:00am in the church.